nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/installing-a-new-package-on-your-instance.md

 ---
 title: Installing a New Package on Your Instance
 description: Packages can be installed directly using the nuxeoctl script or from the Marketplace.
-Packages can be addons bringing new features or hotfixes providing corrections or small improvements.
+Packages can be addons bringing new features or hotfixes providing updates.
 review:
   comment: ''
   date: '2019-09-18'